Socks5Balancer/Socks5Balancer/README.md

 if all backend are disabled, the front connect will be reject.

-**Warning: the `connectCheck` have a long CheckPeriod (default is 5min), if it cannot work well in the Period, connect to it will han and the Balance unable to discover it.**
+**Warning: the `connectCheck` have a long CheckPeriod (default is 5min), if a backend cannot work well in the Period, connect to it will han and the Balance unable to discover it.**

 **Warning: Many socks5 Proxy have a strange behavior, the first connect will hang or wait many time after a lone idle.**